sidhaler/JmSscanner/README.md

 ```

 # Compiling :
-****
-Go into src directory, then use ↓

 ````
 cargo run *target required* [options are otpional^^]
 ````
 # Building :
-****

 #### For normal build go into src directory, then use ↓
 ````
 cargo build
 ````
-After that u will have release version ready in jmsrequest/target/debug
+After that u will have release version ready in jmsscanner/target/debug
 ****

 #### For building release version ↓
 ````
 cargo build --release
 ````
-After that u will have release version ready in jmsrequest/target/release
+After that u will have release version ready in jmsscanner/target/release
 ****